lcappuccio/life-game/README.md

 A humble [Conway's Game Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) java/swing implementation

 ##Installation
-Download the code and execute with your favourite IDE
+Download the code and execute or build with your favourite IDE

 ##Usage
 ###Main Controls
 - Start: starts the game, will run indefinitely
-- Speed menu: sets the speed between each iteration
+- Speed menu: sets the speed between each iteration (a tribute to SimCity)
-- Iterate: stops the game and performs a single iteration step
+- Tick: stops the game and performs a single tick (or iteration)
 - Stop: stops the game
-- Reset: resets the grid with the specified preferences
+- Reset: resets the game and generates a new random grid

 ###Preferences
 - Cell Size: sets the cell size, smaller values generate more cells per grid, viceversa larger values will generate less cells per grid
 - Theme: sets the colour theme for the grid
-- Save: saves the preferences, to apply them use the "Reset" button
+- Automata: selects a different automata for the game evolution, see [LifeWiki](http://www.conwaylife.com/wiki/Cellular_automaton)
+- Life Probability: sets the probability of alive cell generations, combine different settings with the automata setting
+- Apply: applies the preferences (*caution:* will stop the current game and reset the grid)

 ##License
 LifeGame